Mama Kandeh

 Mama Kandeh (born 12 July 1965) is a member of the Pan-African Parliament from the Gambia.
 He is the founding leader of the Gambia Democratic Congress (GDC) political party, which he formed in the summer of 2016.
 He ran as a candidate in the Gambian presidential election of 2016 and received 17.1% of the votes.

 Background

 He once attended Crab Island School in Banjul, and Gambia Technical Training Institute (GTTI) in Jeshwang, Serrekunda, Kanifing.

 He was formerly a member of the Alliance for Patriotic Reorientation and Construction, which was the ruling party at the time, but was expelled and formed the GDC.

 He pulled 17.8 % of the votes in the Gambian presidential election of 2016.

 In November 2021, Mama Kandeh's candidacy for the presidential election of 2021-22 is validated by the Independent Electoral Commission (CEI).
 He was endorsed by ex-President and former rival Yahya Jammeh.
+He ended up as the third with 12.32% of the vote in the 2021 election, which was won by incumbent president Adama Barrow.